Where to get black lipstick and how to pull it off, according to our favourite celebrities

 Reapply the lipstick regularly, or as and when it starts to wear

-Unfortunately, black lips are high-maintenance and they only really look great when they're completely opaque.
-You're going to want to keep your lipstick tube within reach throughout the day for touchups.
+Unfortunately, black lips are a pretty high-maintenance choice.
+Further, they only really look great when they're completely opaque.
+Put simply, you're going to want to keep your lipstick tube within reach throughout the day for touchups.

 Go easy on the eyes